 Actions have consequences.

-I forgive you, but because of your purposeful, wanton, willful actions, I will never trust you.
+I forgive you, but because of your purposeful, wanton, willful actions, I don’t trust you.

-I will never feel comfortable beside you, across from you, in front of you, behind you.
-I will never want to share a pew with you.
-I will never want you around my children.
+I cannot imagine I will ever feel comfortable sitting beside you, across from you, in front of you, behind you.
+I don’t feel comfortable sharing a pew with you.
+I most certainly don’t feel comfortable having you around my children.
+I wish I could feel comfortable there, but you have made sure I cannot.
 You should know that, understand that, and respect that, especially if you are truly sorry.
 Thankfully, there is distance between us.
 Our encounters are generally limited to one time per year, and yet, even one annual encounter is enough opportunity for you to cause a lifetime of hurt.

 All the best available treatment in the world won’t help you if you don’t want to be helped.